oayres/react-ssr/README.md

 | routes        | static routes array of your react app        | yes      | []                                         |
 | disable       | disables server-side rendering               | no       | false                                      |
 | Html          | override core html document template         | no       | see src/components/DefaultTemplate in repo |

+## Contributing

+This package is still early doors.
+Please do get involved, feel free to critique it, offer solutions that can change its approach slightly, or request examples on how you want to use it.
+Is your thing missing on the below to do?
+Raise an issue.
+Pull requests welcome. 👌

+To-do:

+- [ ] Test with nested (child) static routes
+- [ ] Allow overriding the default loading spinner
+- [ ] Disable loading spinner prop
+- [ ] Add a this.props.loading prop to fetchData components
+- [ ] Disable fetchData prop (client-side only)
+- [ ] Improve the export default caveat
+- [ ] Sample usage repo with MobX
+- [ ] Sample usage repo with Redux

 ## License